FutureMaximus/Denizen-Player-Models/README.md

 Note: This is in beta so it's likely stuff will change.

-Tested Denizen Version: REL-1772
+Tested Denizen Version: REL-1776

-Tested Minecraft Version: 1.18.2 (Might work with 1.17 since Tixco updated the shader file ask him not me I haven't been able to test it on 1.17 since I have some shader stuff of my own that don't work on 1.17.)
+Tested Minecraft Version: 1.19.2

 Compatible with the mccosmetics plugin https://mythiccraft.io/index.php?resources/mccosmetics-the-ultimate-cosmetics-plugin.818/